dpryan79/MethylDackel/README.md

 MethylDackel can filter reads and bases according to MAPQ and Phred score, respectively.
 The default minimums are MAPQ >= 10 and Phred >= 5, though these can be changed with the -q and -p options.
 MethylDackel can also account for methylation bias (described below) with the `--OT`, `--OB`, `--CTOT`, and `--CTOB` options.

+Only the alignments listed as "first in pair" are relevant when tabulating the number of methylated and unmethylation bases in the context of a C in the reference (and only "second in pair" for G in the reference).
+The opposite strand reads do not contain any methylation information at that position and are not considered.

 A note on overlapping reads
 ===========================